 Young, healthy people are often tempted not to buy insurance, but that is not smart.
 You may be healthy now, but one broken leg could easily leave you on the hook for tens of thousands of dollars, and medical creditors can be relentless.

-Health insurance plans offered through the ACA can range in cost from nothing (because of the subsidies) to more than $3,500 per month for the most generous plan offered to a 64-year-old tobacco user in Fort Lauderdale, Florida.
-(Non-smokers would pay up to $3,000.)
+Health insurance plans offered through the ACA can range in cost from nothing (because of the subsidies) to more than $2,619 per month for the most generous plan offered to a 61-year-old non-smoker in Fort Lauderdale, Florida.
+(Smokers would pay more.)

 Costs vary by insurance, type of plan and age of user, plus a significant surcharge is added for smokers.
 Younger people pay about a third what older people do in premiums.